dithpri/RCES/README.md

 under the 0BSD license.
 Everything added or created in subsequent commits is available under the MIT license.
 For details, see [LICENSE.md](LICENSE.md).

-Additionally, the image resources included in the `Guildies Auction Highlighter UwU` and `Garderner Highlighter` are **NOT** under the MIT license.
+Additionally, any image resources in this repo, including (but not limited to) those embedded in `Guildies Auction Highlighter UwU` and `Garderner Highlighter` are **NOT** under the MIT license.
 You'll have to contact their respective owners/creators for terms of use.

 ---